-Most programs and animations have a "play" button, so users never haveto interact with the code.
+Most programs and animations have a play button, so users never have to interact with the code.

-Open the “events” menu, find the “when green flag clicked” block, and snap it tothe top of your block stack.
+Open the events menu, find the when green flag clicked block, and snap it to the top of your block stack.

-Time to test!
 Click the green flag.

 The sprite should stat dancing.